 When is the best time to travel to Emilia-Romagna?

 The best time to visit is May through September.
 Emilia-Romagna’s climate is considered temperate continental, with hot summers and brisk winters.
 For those who want to explore the regions food, autumn is the time of year to enjoy truffles, mushrooms, chestnuts, mulled wine and many food festivals.

 What is there to see and do in Emilia-Romagna?

 Emilia Romagna lies between the River Po to its north, the Apennine Mountains to its south, and the Adriatic sea to the east.
-Picturesque marches and rivers, diverse forests and hills, craggy limestone mountains, and wide sandy beaches offer offer plenty of scenic diversity!
-The route follows the Via Emilia, with hundreds of historic sites and monuments across its’ towns.
+Picturesque rivers, diverse forests and hills, craggy limestone mountains, and wide sandy beaches offer plenty of scenic diversity!
+The Via Emilia is an ancient Roman Way which crosses through Emilia Romagna and along which you can see hundreds of historic sites and monuments.
 See how parmesan, prosciutto, or Modena’s balsamic vinegar is made with tours of their production facilities.
 For those who want to see the sights from above, Bologna has the Asinelli Tower, with 498 steps and our stop in Modena is also home to the Ferrari Museum!

 To learn more about some things to do and to see in Emilia-Romagna:

 This region is a gently rolling Italian landscape, perfect for a relaxing bike ride.

 Emilia-Romagna usually has warm or hot summers typical of continental climates.
 The climate in the spring and autumn is a mixture of sun and scattered showers with pleasant temperatures – but we suggest wearing layers of clothing so that you are ready for cooler mornings and hotter afternoons.
 Waterproof outer layers are wise on longer day trips if the weather forecast is changeable.

 Temperature and Rainfall